 To continue to promote the Christian distinctiveness of our school

-- To improve the theological and spiritual literacy across the school
+- To continue to develop the theological and spiritual literacy across the school

 To implement an effective Distributed Leadership Model